-Jay Nussbaum’s professional experience extends far beyond the practice of law, encompassing business, entrepreneurship, arts and academics, enabling him to provide his clients with a broad, practical perspective.
-Over the course of his career, Nussbaum has served as General Counsel for three different companies and as CEO to one.
-He has worked and advised extensively in the fields of:
+Jay Nussbaum’s professional experience extended far beyond the practice of law, encompassing business, entrepreneurship, arts and academics, enabling him to provide his clients with a broad, practical perspective.
+Over the course of his career, Nussbaum served as General Counsel for three different companies and as CEO to one.
+He worked and advised extensively in the fields of:

 - Real estate development;

 - Mortgage banking and investment;